AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/overview.md

 *Learn how to audit an existing instance that's new to you.
 Test the inherited set-up using out-of-the-box tools such as Campaigns Inspectors to gain insights into your instance*

 * **[Log CRM Sync Errors for Easy Troubleshooting](/help/tutorial-inherited-instance/log-crm-sync-errors-for-easy-troubleshootig.md)**
-*Learn how to establish an admin routine to review notifications, CRM sync, Launchpoint, and Web services and troubleshoot errors timely.*
+*Learn how to establish an admin routine to review notifications, CRM sync, Launchpoint, and web services and troubleshoot errors timely.*

 * **[Develop an instance governance guide](/help/tutorial-inherited-instance/develop-an-instance-governance-guide.md)**
 *Learn how achieve quick efficiency wins to optimize program build, governance, and overall marketing operations*